hendrik49/ews-landingpage/README.md

 # ews-landingpage

-How to deploy The Early Warning System Inlfation
+How to deploy The Early Warning System Landingpage

 1. Installing NodeJS